-In this blog, we’ll examine the advantages and disadvantages of taking the SAT in a time when more institutions are distancing themselves from it.
-We’ll also aid you in deciding whether you should take the test based on your aspirations, academic strengths, and the colleges you’re considering.
+In this blog, we will explore the pros and cons of taking the SAT in an environment in which more and more institutions are distancing themselves from it.
+We will also help you with the decision to take the test based on likes, areas of academic strength, and the colleges you are interested in.

 What Are Test-Optional and Test-Blind Schools?

-Before delving into whether you should take the SAT, it’s vital to grasp the distinction between test-optional and test-blind policies.
+Before we discuss whether you should take the SAT, it’s important to understand what test-optional and test-blind policies mean.

 Should You Still Take the SAT?